git-commit-id/git-commit-id-maven-plugin/docs/using-the-plugin-in-more-depth.md

 * use plain resource filtering from maven
 * use resource filtering from maven Maven in combination with Spring beans
 * have the plugin generate a `git.properties` inside your artifact
+* Generate a Java Source File with Compile Time Constants

 The following should give you a broad overview about the different cases.